 - Avoid dawn and dusk excursions.

-- Keep children close to you.
-Animals seem especially drawn to children.
+- Keep children close to you as they are especially drawn to children.

 - Pick up, small children.
-The mountain lion will see small children as easier prey.
+This predator see small children as easier prey.

 - Do not approach a lion.
 Most mountain lions will try to avoid confrontation, so give them a way to escape.